Atomwaffen Division: Satanist influence, decline, and dissolution (2017–2020)

 According to counter-terrorism experts, the group remained active and it continued to established affiliates in Europe.
-On May 31, 2020, it was announced that a new Atomwaffen cell had been uncovered in Russia.
-Local security services had also just previously uncovered a cell in Switzerland, confirming the suspicions of the German officials that Switzerland served as the linchpin of Atomwaffen's German operation, allowing them to evade law enforcement.
-European security officials have asked their U.S. counterparts for assistance in combating these cells and urged designating them as terrorist organizations.
+On May 31, 2020, it was announced that a new AWD cell had been uncovered in Russia.
+Local security services had also just previously uncovered a cell in Switzerland, confirming the suspicions of the German officials that Switzerland served as the linchpin of AWD's German operation, allowing them to evade law enforcement.
+European security officials have asked their US counterparts for assistance in combating these cells and urged designating them as terrorist organizations.